jtatum2101/Dutch/README.md

 ### Things to get done during this time period:
 - The user will be Welcomed with the home page, describing what the website is for.
 - The user will be revealed a navbar that will change when the user has an account and is logged in.
-- I will also add css to make the Welcome Page look more presentable.</li>
+- I will also add css to make the Welcome Page look more presentable.
 ## MileStone 2 (6/18):
 ### Things to get done during this time period:
 - There will be a database that holds the user's information.